neo4j/neo4j/advanced/readme.md

 -----------

 * ./src/main/assemblies - maven-assembly-plugin descriptors
-* ./src/main/binary - distributable binary files
+* ./src/main/distribution/binary - distributable binary files
   * maps to root output directory (as if `cp -r src/main/binary/* $NEO4J_HOME}`
   * contents should be copied with no processing
-* ./src/main/text - distributable text files
+* ./src/main/distribution/text - distributable text files
   * maps to root output directory (as if `cp -r src/main/binary/* $NEO4J_HOME}`
   * contents should be filtered and processed for the destination platform
+* ./src/main/distribution/shell-scripts - distributable script files
+  * maps to root output directory (as if `cp -r src/main/binary/* $NEO4J_HOME}`
+  * contents should be filtered and processed for the destination platform
+  * file mode of some files will be changed to execute

-Note that the "binary" and "text" directories should be identical in structure, differing only in content.
+Note that the "binary", "text" and "shell-scripts" directories should be identical in structure, differing only in content.